kioskOG/kioskOG.github.io/docs/devops/docker/keycloak/keycloak.md

 # 🚀 SOP: Keycloak Deployment using docker

+[Keycloak](https://www.keycloak.org/) is an open source identity and access management tool.
+It provides user federation, strong authentication, user management, and fine-grained authorization for modern applications and services.

 ## 🎯 Objective
 Deploy Keycloak in a docker environment for Authentication & Authorization.